HallowedStudio/KidsEdu/README.md

 # Our Purpose
 We are definitly not trying to unblock stuff and are 100% trying to aid the learning of children.

+# Our Goal
+We have made this tool to help learning and not block stuff so all SYS and IT admins please go away.